 M a i n t a i n L i g h t i n g & E d i t i n g

 Lighting an image is an incredibly important aspect of any photograph regardless of subject or type and what you look for in blog imagery could actually be very different to more personal work, the key is to try and be consistent.
 For me natural lighting is king and although I will over expose my edits for that white background effect (hard to accomplish when where you photograph is really dark), you don't get the harsh, sometimes fake effects which can be the case when you use studio lighting although they are another great option for when lighting is not easily accessible - you can combat those strong shadows especially in the Summer months but natural light can be more relatable.
-In terms of editing that can also shape how others see your work as it can be bright, full of contrast, muted, colourful or simple and many more which also doesn't include the connotations that can be garnered from different styles of editing, it about creating your own blog uniform and adding another layer to your voice - being consistent can keep others coming back for more.
+In terms of editing that can also shape how others see your work as it can be bright, full of contrast, muted, colourful or simple and many more types of editing.
+A consideration could be the connotations that can be associated with different styles of editing, it's about creating your own blog uniform and adding another layer to your voice - being consistent can keep others coming back for more.

 M o r e T i p s

 #01 || It's rare the magic happens on the first shot

 #02 || Think in layers, layers can be your friend